braphael99/NLPGroup5/README.md

 Where "NLPGroup5-main" is the directory containing the repository's files.

+The initial cells load our dataset into three splits, using the QQA_train.json file as the "train" split, the QQA_dev.json file as the "validation" split, and the QQA_test.json file as the "test" split.

-We then manipulate our datasets to fit the tokenization methods we are using later on.
+The next cells manipulate our datasets to fit the tokenization methods we are using later on.
 The manipulation of our dataset occurs from the notebook block 3 until block 7.
 Here we are doing the following to preprocess our dataset: remove variant questions and changing the answer column to either a 1 or 0 (1 for Option 2, 0 for Option 1).
-This leaves us with a dataset that has 4 features: A question, choice 1, choice 2, and a label that is our correct answer.
-We then tokenize our data so we can set up for training.
+This leaves us with a dataset that has 4 features: A question, Choice 1, Choice 2, and a label that is our correct answer.

+A preprocessing function is defined that transforms the question into two candidate sentences--each of which starts with the question and then ends with one of the two answers--before tokenizing them.
 This set up ensures that new users do not have to adjust much if anything at all to preprocess our datasets.
 Just click run and go.

 #### Part 2: Setting Up for Training